- Basics

 - Enter a 200 character maximum default Offline Device Lock warning message displayed when the device lock is enabled on the offline device.
 This is a pop-up message that can be dismissed by the device user prior to their device being locked.
 Since this message is for an offline lock, it should be set before the device is enrolled.

-- Enter the Phone number of the contact resource locked device users call for restoring their offline device.
+- Enter the Phone number of the contact resource locked device users call for restoring their offline device unlocked.
 Special characters can be used if necessary.

-- Enter the E-mail address of the contact resource locked device users contact for making a delinquent payment and unlocking their offline device.
+- Enter the E-mail address of the support contact resource locked device users contact.

 - Primary support option is selectable.
-Choose from the drop-down menu to select a support option.
+Choose from the drop-down menu to select a support email, phone, or app.

 - Select SAVE to commit the default offline device lock settings.